Access

 We have a hearing loop on all our ride capsules and at our “pod” area.

 We have a complimentary ticket policy for carers and personal assistants, and all tickets are valid for one year, allowing as many returns and re-entries as you like.
+You can book your return visit here.

 Seating is available throughout the building, and we have sensory packs for you to use at our front desk.